What is a Local Offer?

 Individual health care plans can be adopted if necessary and staff will be trained in giving the appropriate medication for your child if required.
 Should your child require regular prescribed medication you will be required to complete and sign a Medication Book on arrival and once administration of the medicine has been completed you will be asked to sign the form on collection.

-Allof our staff have had first aid training.
+All of our staff have had first aid training.
 Our staff undertake a vigorous recruitment and induction process.
-Karen Montgomery and Emma Stacey are Designated Safeguarding Officers, all staff have completed Safeguarding online and some have completed level 2 safeguarding.
+Emma Stacey is a Designated Safeguarding Officer, all staff have completed Safeguarding online and most have completed level 2 safeguarding.

 Policies and Procedures are available for parents/cares to view within the setting and on our website www.littledragonspreschool.org